-When you get an error message that the pr19master.dat (or other .dat) file is locked or the program is unable to read or write to it, there has been an interruption of, or conflict with, the TaxAct program.
+When you get an error message that the pr20master.dat (or other DAT) file is locked or the program is unable to read or write to it, there has been an interruption of, or conflict with, the TaxAct program.
 This could be caused by security software, Windows rights and permissions, conflicts with user accounts, or different versions of Windows on a network.

 If the program opens successfully, you can exit Task Manager.
-If you get the same error again, repeat the steps above (from 2 if you have Task Manager open) and then reboot your computer (shut down and restart).
-Then open TaxAct.
+If you get the same error again, repeat the steps above (from #2 if you have Task Manager open), reboot your computer (shut down and restart), then open TaxAct.

 If the above doesn't work, and you still get the error, something else is grabbing the file, perhaps security software.
 Check your security software information for how to allow the operation of TaxAct.
 In the meantime, you may have to disable the security software.

 If you have TaxAct networked, you may need to end all processes on every computer that is currently connected and sharing the Client Data folder.
 This will require going to each computer and using the steps above.
 You may need to shut down each of the computers.
 If you have a host computer (you are not using a dedicated server), do all the steps on it last, including rebooting.

 Network setups that can contribute to this problem: